SoarGroup/Soar/CONTRIBUTING.md

 ### Kernel Changes/Fixes

-The Soar Kernel is a very ancient and very optimized piece of code.
+The Soar Kernel is a very ancient and a very optimized piece of code.
 If you are making changes to it, make sure that you are careful to not break anything.
 Also, if you have some doubt whether you know what you are doing while modifying the kernel, talk with someone in Soar Group who